dreideldoc/dreidel-docs/docs/overview.rst

 Abstract
 --------

-Dreidelpay is a simple payment service provider & fund storage (wallets) project with open architecture.
+RP is a simple payment service provider & fund storage (wallets) project with open architecture.

 Easy to install, maintain and operate, this project contains only basic and mandatory functions which could be used/deployed within a payment company.